pyronear/pyro-envdev/README.md

 2. **db**: PostgreSQL database for the API.
 3. **localstack**: Emulates AWS S3 using LocalStack.
 4. **pyro-engine**: Pyro Engine service.
-5. **promtail**: Log shipper for collecting logs from Docker containers.
-6. **reolink_dev**: a service which imitate a reolink camera by sending back pictures of fire
+5. **reolink_dev**: a service which imitate a reolink camera by sending back pictures of fire

 ### Accessing the API
-Once the services are up and running, you can access the Pyronear API at `http://localhost:8080`.
+Once the services are up and running, you can access the Pyronear API at `http://localhost:5050/docs`.

-### Monitoring Logs
-Promtail collects logs from Docker containers.
-You can access the Promtail dashboard at `http://localhost:8300`.

 ### Cleanup
 To stop and remove the Docker services, run: